rohangaur21/aws-csaa/README.md

   - VersionID - Important for versioning
   - Metadata - Data about data you are storing
   - Subresources - Access Control List and Torrents

 ### S3 Data Consistency
   - Read after Write Consistency for PUTS of new objects.
   - Eventual Consistency for overwrite PUTS and DELETED (can take sometime to propagate)

 ### S3 Object Storage Classes
-  - S3 has Tiered Storage Available as belows:
+  - S3 has Tiered Storage Available as below:
   - 1. S3-Standard - Durability of 99.999999999% (remember 11x9s) and availability of 99.99%.
 Designed to sustain loss of 2 facilities concurrently.
   - 2. S3-IA (Infrequently Accessed) - Less frequently, but requires rapid access when needed.
 Lower fee than S3, but charged a retrieval free.
   - 3. S3 One Zone - IA - Lower cost option for S3-IA with no multiple availability zone.